 "They briefed us on what it was going to be like when we got here and it was a little different than I thought it would be and a lot harder - but it was worth it - I thought it was a good process and I had to stay focused and push hard through some of the events," said Lewis.

 The final portion of the assessment process is the selection board on day three, after which, the candidates find out how they did and if they were selected.
 If selected, they receive information about the reporting process and continue their SFAB Advisor training there.

 The opportunity to continue training, mentoring and advising others is one of the reasons Fort Benning Drill Sergeant Joshua Tobin felt he needed to go through the assessment course and become a SFAB Advisor.

 "I have been training and mentoring Soldiers for the past 12 years and really getting more into it with the new privates at Fort Benning for the last 33 months.
 I feel that this opportunity is the same, but bigger, you are still training, mentoring, and advising, but this time it's with our partners," said Staff Sgt.
 Joshua Tobin, SFAC Assessment Candidate with 2nd Squadron, 15th Cavalry Regiment, 194th Armored Brigade.

-The assessment and selection process is still relatively new and constantly adapts to the current needs of the SFABs and will continue to change and facilitate any of their future needs.
+The assessment and selection processes are still relatively new and are constantly adapting to the current needs of the SFABs and will continue to change and facilitate any of their future needs.

 "How we assess the Soldiers has changed since I got here almost a year ago.
 We have changed and added events that better identify the attributes that make a good Military Advisor," said George.
 "We will continue to change things to better identify candidates who will make the best military Advisors."